The Dos and Don’ts of Finishing Basement Walls

 - If installing drywall panels, use moisture- and mildew-resistant drywall.

-- When insulating concrete basement walls (a good idea because concrete basement walls are often cold), use rigid foam board insulation if the insulation will come into direct contact with the concrete wall.
+- When insulating concrete basement walls, which is a good idea because concrete basement walls are often cold, it’s a good idea to use a faced rigid foam board insulation if the insulation will come into direct contact with the concrete wall.
 Fiberglass batt insulation can be damaged by moisture.

-DO make allowances for wiring and pipes in new walls inside concrete walls.
+DO make allowances for wires and pipes in new walls inside concrete walls.

-If you want to run electricity in your basement wall, local codes will determine how many outlets you must install, and who can install the wiring (usually a licensed electrician).
+If you want to run electricity in your basement walls your local building codes will determine how many outlets you must install, and who can install the wiring (a licensed electrician is usually required).
 The standard rule here is to run the electrical wire through the ceiling joists above the wall, and then drop wiring down between the wall studs.

-Existing pipes that run along the inside of concrete basement walls (a common issue) often create another problem.
-This can be solved by simply leaving the pipe in place and building the new wall just inside the pipe.
-For example, if the concrete wall has a three-inch drain pipe running along its face, build the new wall 3.5 inches from the concrete wall.
+If there are existing pipes along the inside of your concrete basement walls, the best course of action is to leave the pipe in place and build the new wall just inside the pipe.
+For example, if the concrete wall has a 3-inch drain pipe running along its face, build the new wall 3.5 inches from the concrete wall.
 You’ll lose those inches in living space, but it’s far simpler and less expensive than rerouting pipes.